 3. Summary of results from the reporting year

-In this, the second year of the PhD, the focus of work has been distributed across two themes; skeletonisation (converting a point cloud to a thin representative structure through its centre) and complexity.
+In this, the third year of the PhD, the focus of work has been distributed across three themes; datasets, skeletonisation (converting a point cloud to a thin representative structure through its centre) and harvest complexity.